Priestley-Centre/COVID19_emissions/code/readme.md

-This is the code for creating emissions from mobility data, with input files:
+This is the code for creating emissions from mobility data and then estimating the climate response, with input files:

 Various data sources are used to create these emission scenarios: